 Parents/carers are ultimately responsible for the proper and safe behaviour of their child when getting on, whilst travelling and getting off the transport provided.
 They are also responsible between home and the pick-up and drop-off point, immediately prior to boarding school transport each morning and again following the afternoon journey.

 It is advisable that parents/carers wait at their children’s drop-off point and accompany them across the road if necessary as parents/carers are responsible for their children’s safety after they have left the school transport vehicle.
+School bus drivers are not required to help children cross roads.

 Never take a signal from any driver to cross - they may not be able to see if the road is clear in both directions.